taogilaaa/apollo-modular/README.md

 - Importing `.graphql` files using [babel-plugin-import-graphql](https://github.com/detrohutt/babel-plugin-import-graphql) adds complexity of clearing cache everytime the `graphql` file is changed (might make watch mode harder to do)

 - Importing `.graphql` files using `webpack` + [graphql-tag/loader](https://github.com/apollographql/graphql-tag) adds complexity of setting up webpack, but i personally think this is a better approach even for production-level

+- For data fetching, we should be able to create wrapper functions like `createPost`, `getPosts`, etc and put it inside [Apollo Context](https://www.apollographql.com/docs/apollo-server/essentials/data/)